 January 18, 2023 ~ By Shari Rose

-Ted Bundy Attacks Sorority Sisters at Chi Omega
+Ted Bundy Murders Two Chi Omega Sorority Sisters

-In the early morning hours of January 15, 1978, a group of young women living at the Chi Omega sorority house at Florida State University in Tallahassee were asleep in their rooms.
-Kathy Kleiner and Karen Chandler shared the same dorm, room number 8.
+In the early morning hours of January 15, 1978, young women living at Chi Omega sorority house at Florida State University in Tallahassee were asleep in their rooms.
+Kathy Kleiner and Karen Chandler were roommates, sharing dorm room #8.
 Kleiner fell asleep first, and Chandler went to bed shortly after.

-After attacking Levy, Bundy entered the dorm next door, room number 8.
-In a later interview, Kathy Kleiner explained she heard a noise that stirred her from sleep.
+Recounting the events of that night at Chi Omega in a later interview, Kathy Kleiner explained she heard a noise that stirred her from sleep.
 It was the sound of her front bedroom door opening.
-Bundy then tripped over a trunk that sat between her and Karen Chandler’s twin beds.
-Now, Kleiner says, she was wide awake.
+She said she heard the intruder trip over a trunk that sat near her twin bed.
+Now, Kleiner says she was wide awake as she listened to Ted Bundy walk through her room.

 “As I look up, I see this dark figure with a hand up, club in his hand, and before I knew it, he brought it down on me and attacked my face,” she said in a 2019 interview.
 “I did not feel a pain … it wasn’t pain, it was more of a thud or a pressure at that point.”

-During the commotion of the assault, Chandler woke up.
-Bundy moved to her bed and began bludgeoning her in the face with the heavy piece of firewood.
-Then, the violence suddenly stopped.
+From the commotion of the assault, Karen Chandler woke up.
+Bundy then moved to her bed and bludgeoned her in the face with his firewood weapon.
+Then, the violence in the sorority house suddenly stopped.

 “He got spooked and ran out, and I’m still waiting for the next blow to come,” Kleiner recounted.

-A few moments of silence passed,and the 20-year-old freshman started calling for help.
-But her jaw was completely shattered, hanging from just one joint on the side of her face.
+A few moments of silence passed, and the 20-year-old freshman started calling for help.
+But Kleiner’s jaw was completely shattered, hanging from just one joint on the side of her face.

-“I was in my bed now, screaming for help, yelling for help, and all I was doing was making a gurgling sound,” Kathy Kleiner said.
+“I was in my bed now, screaming for help, yelling for help, and all I was doing was making a gurgling sound,” she said.

-Kleiner and Chandler Sustain Serious Jaw, Skull Injuries
+Karen Chandler & Kathy Kleiner Sustain Jaw, Skull Injuries

 Neary ran to wake her roommate, Nancy Dowdy, and they awoke the sorority president.
 Then Karen Chandler stumbled out of her room and into the hallway, covered in blood.
 They comforted Chandler and found Kleiner rocking back and forth on her own bed, trying to use the telephone.